 Whereas Britain was the cradle of the first revolution, Germany was the cradle of the second.
 Within Germany from the 1870s, much technological and social change occurred.
 Market prices, for example, were controlled by cartels, investment was plowed into advancing matters of science, and new technologies utilized in the production process.

-While the second phase of the Industrial Revolution had the same social problems that were evident during the first period—for example, low wages, poverty, crime, unemployment, and the major element of workers engaging in industrial production—what may be noted as being wholly different about the two phases is their sources of power.
+While the second phase of the Industrial Revolution had the same social problems that were evident during the first period—for example, low wages, poverty, crime, unemployment, and the major element of workers engaging in industrial production—what may be noted as being wholly different about the 2 phases is their sources of power.
 While wood and coal were employed as means to generate steam power at the end of the 18th century and start of the 19th century, by the start of the second industrial period (from the 1870s), power was being generated by electrical motors and combustion engines.